Ian McDonald

 Examples of Ian’s recent and ongoing work include:

 • Suppipat & Ors v.
-Narongdej & Ors [2023] EWHC 1988 (Comm): Representing Nick Suppipat and his companies in their $US 2billion fraud claims against multiple defendants in the Commercial Court (one of The Lawyer’s ‘Top 20 Cases of 2022’).
+Narongdej & Ors [2023] EWHC 1988 (Comm): Representing Nick Suppipat and his companies in their fraud claims against multiple defendants in the Commercial Court (one of The Lawyer’s ‘Top 20 Cases of 2022’), in which judgment was handed down for damages in excess of US$850 million.

 • VP Fund Solutions (Luxembourg) SA v.
 GI Globinvestment Ltd [2022] EWHC 1872 (Comm): Successfully resisting a jurisdiction challenge (under both the recast Brussels I Regulation and the common law rules) in a multi-million-pound unlawful means conspiracy claim.

-• Part of the Counsel team representing the British-Egyptian writer and pro-democracy activist, Alaa Ahmed Seif al Islam Abd el-Fattah, before the UN Working Group on Arbitrary Detention.
+• Part of the Counsel team representing the British-Egyptian writer and pro-democracy activist, Alaa Ahmed Seif al Islam Abd el-Fattah, before the UN Working Group on Arbitrary Detention, challenging his ongoing detention in Egypt.

-Ian has particular expertise in private international law.
+Ian has a particular interest and expertise, too, in issues of private international law.
 He has worked as a teaching assistant on the Conflict of Laws module on the Bachelor of Civil Law at the University of Oxford and delivered tutorials in the same subject to visiting students at St Catherine’s College, Oxford.

 Ian is regularly instructed, as both junior and sole Counsel, in a broad range of commercial proceedings.
 His experience ranges from high-value shareholder disputes to claims for breach of contract and restitution.